An Almost Perfect Affair: Critical response

-Publicity and Box Office
+Publicity and box office

 Even before the film was released it ran into trouble.
 The Motion Picture Association initially classified the film as 'R' (restricted), on the grounds that it included "sexually derived expletives", a decision that was only overturned on appeal; the film was subsequently reclassified as 'PG' (parental guidance).
-It was then reported that Monica Vitti was unwilling to publicise the film in the United States on account of her fear of flying, a position she apparently maintained even after Paramount offered to book her a place on an Atlantic ship and charter a train to transport her across America; consequently, the studio had to cancel the first leg of the film's North American publicity tour in its entirety.
+It was then reported that Monica Vitti was unwilling to publicize the film in the United States on account of her fear of flying, a position she apparently maintained even after Paramount offered to book her a place on an Atlantic ship and charter a train to transport her across America; consequently, the studio had to cancel the first leg of the film's North American publicity tour in its entirety.
 Michael Ritchie also had to deny speculation that the love affair in the film was derived from his own personal experience.

 An Almost Perfect Affair was released in only three American cities: New York City, San Francisco and Los Angeles.
 One New York movie theatre, the Trans-Lux East, hosted an exclusive run, but after four weeks Paramount decided to withdraw the film from general release.
 According to Jon Gould, then Director of Marketing Administration at Paramount, the film had "no word of mouth" even though "there was a high awareness level for it and a striking campaign.
 You try to make it work and if it doesn't, you pull it."
-Paramount's decision not to launch a back-up campaign to gain momentum disappointed Ritchie, who believed that An Almost Perfect Affair was the victim of the studio's decision to release Robert Altman's similarly-themed and titled movie A Perfect Couple just three weeks beforehand.
+Paramount's decision not to launch a back-up campaign to gain momentum disappointed Ritchie, who believed that An Almost Perfect Affair was the victim of the studio's decision to release Robert Altman's similarly themed and titled movie A Perfect Couple just three weeks beforehand.
 Ritchie later commented ruefully that the film was "one of his own favorite pieces of work", but virtually nobody among the cinemagoing public could be persuaded to watch it: "It wasn't that they went to see it and hated it.
 They didn't even go to see it on the first day."

-The film was distributed in no country other than the US, aside from a brief release in Toronto, Canada at the end of 1979.
-Despite the presence of two major Italian film stars (Vitti and Vallone) among its cast, Ritchie later jocularly explained that it could only have been shown in Italy if an additional scene was filmed depicting Vallone, as the cuckold, punching Carradine in the face.
+The film was distributed in no country other than the US, aside from a brief release in Toronto, Canada, at the end of 1979.
+Despite the presence of two major Italian film stars (Vitti and Vallone) among its cast, Ritchie later jocularly explained that it could only have been shown in Italy if an additional scene was filmed depicting Vallone, as the cuckold Freddie, punching Hal (Carradine) in the face.
 The first time it was broadcast in the United Kingdom was on Channel Four Television in January 1985, where it attracted 3.6 million viewers.